Start a kinship peer support group

 First, check that there isn’t already a peer support group in your area.

-If you live in England, we can offer you individual support through our peer support service, thanks to funding from the Department of Education.
+If you live in England, we can offer you individual support through our peer support service, thanks to funding from the Department for Education.
 This means you will have a dedicated volunteer coordinator who will help you through the process – such as finding a venue, getting set up online and marketing your group to kinship carers in your local area.

 If you live in Wales, you can use our peer support group library, which is packed full of practical tips and tools to get your group up and running.